 Prior to joining the OST team in 2020, Dom was a graduate student at Oregon State University.
-Dom also served as a funder of marine conservation research projects at The Pew Charitable Trusts, an advocate for climate-smart wildlife conservation policies at the National Wildlife Federation, and clean energy regulatory analyst at Advanced Energy Economy.
+Dom also served as a funder of marine conservation research projects at The Pew Charitable Trusts, an advocate for climate-smart wildlife conservation policies at the National Wildlife Federation, and a clean energy regulatory analyst at Advanced Energy Economy.

 Dom received his M.S. in Marine Resource Management from Oregon State University, and a B.A. in Environmental Studies Science from Colby College.